 As the British Empire began its decline in the wake of World War II, an outpouring of literature emerged from its former colonies.
 As Indian-born British novelist Salman Rushdie pointed out, the empire was writing back "with a vengeance."
 In this course we will read and analyze contemporary works by writers from Africa, The Caribbeans, India, and Britain.
-In addition, this course will examine how these authors negotiate the legacies of empire, ongoing processes of decolonization, and evolving forms of neo-colonialism.
+In addition, this course will examine how these authors negotiate the legacies of empire, ongoing processes of de-colonization, and evolving forms of neo-colonialism.
 We will also look at pivotal post-colonial theoretical texts that investigate issues of identity, nationalism, language, diaspora, race, gender, and hybridity.
+3 credit hours.
+Pre-requisites: ENG 102.